-SUWS of the Carolinas is a therapeutic wilderness treatment center that focuses on short-term, high-impact clinical intervention and assessment for adolescents ages 10 to 17, who are struggling with depression.
+SUWS of the Carolinas is a life-changing wilderness-based treatment center for children, adolescents, and teens struggling with depression.

 Depression is not just a disorder that affects adults.
 Many adolescents and teens also struggle with the disabling symptoms associated with this serious mental health disorder.
 Depression is a relatively common, but serious mental health disorder that can have a devastating impact on a young person’s life.
 If your son or daughter suffers from depression, he or she will display persistent feelings of sadness and irritability for a prolonged period of time and may also experience a range of other symptoms such as a change in sleep patterns, change in appetite, and impaired cognitive functioning.

 Teens and adolescents with depression are not able to simply “snap out of it” and will most often need help from a mental health professional.
 The skillful staff members at SUWS of the Carolinas have years of experience treating adolescents who have been diagnosed with multiple mental health concerns, including depression.
 Our unique and highly structured approach to treatment allows our students to identify and overcome any limiting emotional beliefs and destructive behavioral habits.

 Helping a Loved One or Family Member with the Treatment Process

 If you suspect that your son or daughter is suffering from depression, take action right away by calling the caring admissions team at our center, don’t wait until things get worse before seeking help.
 Set aside a time to talk to your child, sharing your concerns with them in a direct, but nonjudgmental way.
 If you can, try to point out some specific examples of worrisome behaviors that have you concerned.
 After you are done expressing your concerns, encourage your child to share what he or she is going through and make sure that you truly listen to what he or she says.
 At first your child may be reluctant to open up and may claim that nothing is wrong, but this does not mean that you should ignore your original suspicious that you child may be suffering from depression.